During the current COVID 19 pandemic...

 Jose Antonio Ponce-A Quick Hit

 What a life.
 Willis Alan Ramsey trashed his hotel shower.
 Ice T admitted to him that he really didn't like playing a cop.
 Bob Odenkirk offered him a day old donut and Eva Longoria asked him to teach her the lyrics to Las Manaintas.

 A songwriter for forty-five years, Jose began his life in music, performing in clubs and coffeehouses at age 16.
 When he wasn’t on stage, he had to stand outside to avoid breaking the law.
 He could work in a bar, he just couldn’t hang there.

 At age 17, he sold his first song for $500.00.

-In 1975, Jose worked briefly as a road manager for the Led Zepplin North America tour, setting up and taking down concert venues with one of two sound and lighting crews.
-He then went to work on the original Outlaw tour with Willie Nelson, Waylon Jennings.
+In 1975, Jose moved on to road manager for Led Zepplin, setting up and taking down concert venues with one of two sound and lighting crews.
+He then went to work on the original Outlaw tour with Willie Nelson and Waylon Jennings.

 Jose continued to write and sell music and commercial jingles.
 At age 20, he was introduced to jazz which changed his perspective on music and stopped playing rock and folk to concentrate on jazz and acoustic music.
 He played jazz bass and guitar in small clubs around the country, introducing himself to jazz masters like Milt Hinton, Ray Brown, Zoot Simms, Peter Appleyard, Lou Soloff, Howard Ellis, Art Pepper, Dexter Gordon and many more.
 He played with anyone who would have him.